 Philadelphia is the City of Brotherly Love, so you have to stop by the LOVE sign and fountain in Love Park.

 You may notice the Israeli flag in the background of that photo.
-Whatās that doing there?
+What’s that doing there?
 The Ben Franklin Parkway displays the flags of more than 100 nations.
-You can re-create your own Olympic opening ceremony by walking past all of them.

-Just across the street from Love Park is a parklet with an art installation known as āYour Moveā that features giant board game pieces, including dominos, bingo chips, chess pawns, and pieces from one of my favorites, the game of Sorry.
-Iām nearly unbeatable at Sorry, so beware, in case you ever see me at your local board game night.
+Just across the street from Love Park is a parklet with an art installation known as “Your Move” that features giant board game pieces, including dominos, bingo chips, chess pawns, and pieces from one of my favorites, the game of Sorry.

 Exploring South Street